Table of Contents

 Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) provide critical assistance for those who need it most.

-But because each day is magnified when you are experiencing severe health issues, aside from qualifying for these programs, the most important question you are likely to have is how long it will take to be approved for benefits and when will you actually start seeing them.
+But because each day is magnified when you are experiencing severe health issues, aside from qualifying for these programs, the most important question you are likely to have is how long it will take to be approved for benefits and when you will actually start seeing them.

-What are SSI and SSDI?
+What Are SSI and SSDI?

-SSI and SSDI are sometimes confused with each other, however while both provide much needed benefits, each has a different set of criteria for approval and a different set of timelines regarding how long it will take before those benefits kick in.
+SSI and SSDI are sometimes confused with each other.
+However, while both provide much-needed benefits, each has a different set of criteria for approval and a different set of timelines regarding how long it will take before those benefits kick in.

 Social Security Disability Insurance pays benefits for people who have worked and paid into Social Security, and who have a disability that is expected to last at least one year or until they die.